If You’re Not Using Telehealth, Here’s Why Your Next Visit Should Be Virtual

 Medicare Prescription Drug Plan

-Medicare Part D is a prescription drug plan separate from Original Medicare.
-Original Medicare does not cover prescription drugs, and to add a Part D plan is expected.
+Part D is a Medicare prescription drug plan separate from Original Medicare.
+Original Medicare only provides coverage for prescription drugs while in a hospital, so many people choose to add a Part D plan to help cover the costs of every day prescription drugs.
 Medicare Advantage plans usually include Part D. If you have Part D alongside Part A and Part B, you will be able to manage prescription drug needs with virtual visits and telehealth tools.

 You might worry about privacy and security for a telemedicine visit.
 The Health Insurance Portability and Accountability Act (HIPAA) protects all Telehealth patient information.
 When you take the right steps to prepare, you can rest easy that your visit is safe and secure.